shawnbot/scss-tokenize/README.md

 # scss-tokenize
-Convert SCSS variable declarations into JSON or YAML token data
+Convert SCSS variable declarations into JSON or YAML token data.

+:construction: **This is a major work in progress.**